Frequently Asked Questions - Admission

 Yes, we accept official electronic transcripts sent directly to us by the credit-granting institution or a company who provides such service for the institution.
 Electronic transcripts should be emailed to Grad-Office@wiu.edu.
 Faxed copies are not accepted.

 What are the admission requirements to my program?
 Are GRE/GMAT scores required?

 The admission requirements for each graduate program may be found here.

 Where do I find information about the GRE?

 Where do I find information about the GMAT?

 How is my GPA calculated?
-Why doesn't it match what my my degree transcript shows?
+Why doesn’t it match the GPA on my degree transcript?

-Your cumulative GPA calculation is based on ALL hours attempted (transfer hours included) prior to earning your bachelor's degree.
-If a course was initially failed and then repeated, BOTH grades are used in the calculation.
-Grades are calculated as A, B, C, D, F, only - no plus/minus considered.
-If you attended an institution using AB, BC, CD grades, please note AB = B, BC = C and CD = D in our calculation.
+Your cumulative GPA calculation is based on all hours attempted (transfer hours included) prior to earning a bachelor’s degree.
+If a course was initially failed and then repeated, both grades are used in the calculation.
+If a letter grade is posted on the transcript, it is included.
+Grades are calculated as A, B, C, D, F, only; plus/minus distinctions are not considered.
+If you attended an institution using AB, BC, CD grades, those are calculated as AB=B, BC=C, and CD=D.

-May the same personal goals statement and letters of recommendation be used for the graduate assistantship application as those for application to the program, if required?
+Can I use the same personal goals statement and letters of recommendation for both the assistantship application and admission to the degree program, if required?